-- 1) Directions: Vertical coherence between EU policies and EGD objectives, horizontal coherence between EU policies, vertical coherence between the examined EU policies and corresponding national implementation policies in selected Member States, and horizontal coherence between policies at lower levels of governance. - 2) Governance levels: EU, national, subnational. - 3) Policy cycle: design or implementation.
+- 1) Directions: Vertical coherence between EU policies and EGD objectives, horizontal coherence between EU policies, vertical coherence between the examined EU policies and corresponding national implementation policies in selected Member States, and horizontal coherence between policies and plans at lower levels of governance. - 2) Governance levels: EU, national, subnational. - 3) Policy cycle: design or implementation.

-Each of the attributes may play a role in enhancing or hampering policy coherence.
-A series of guiding questions related to the attributes supports the evaluation of policy coherence from policy design to policy implementation.
-A simplified scoring exercise is done for each attribute and policy.
-Scoring coherence across different policy coherence evaluations facilitates the detection of changes along the policy cycle.
+A series of guiding questions related to the attributes and variables supports the assessment of coherence and cross-compliance from policy design to policy implementation.
+A simplified scoring exercise is done for the two coherence attributes.
+Scoring coherence across the different evaluations in WP2 and WP3 facilitates the detection of changes along the policy cycle.
 To illustrate, various EU policies may contribute positively to the EGD ambitions, while there might be several horizontal coherence challenges between the EU policies, weakening their cross-compliance with the EGD.
 Also, EU policies may appear to be coherent in design and positively reinforcing one another, while the national policies and their implementation nevertheless lead to incoherent and negative outcomes.
 At subnational and local levels, authorities might struggle with complying with all policies equally well and might have to make trade-off decisions.
 When evaluating a large number of policies, visualizations, scorings or color codes help identifying where problems of coherence may exist and/or emerge, and if changes can be identified along the policies' life cycles.

 The theoretical and methodological background to the CrossGov Policy Coherence Evaluation Framework encompasses a broad set of material and methodologies including the 1) European Commission's Better Regulation Guidelines and Toolbox (evaluations, fitness checks and impact assessments); 2) the OECD's recommendations on Policy Coherence for Sustainable Development; 3) the SDG Synergies approach (Stockholm Environment Institute); 4) the Joint Research Centre's support material for Policy Coherence; 5) the EEA guidance document on policy evaluation; 6) the Taxonomy Regulation; and 7) implementation research.
-Also key scientific papers have been taken carefully into consideration.
+Also, key scientific papers have been taken carefully into consideration.

-The CrossGov Policy Coherence Evaluation Framework builds upon the existing literature, concepts and frameworks, though advances this further to make it fit-for-purpose for comprehensive policy coherence evaluations and evaluations against the EGD.
-The main aim of the CrossGov project is to explore to what extent and in which manner policy coherence affects cross-compliance with the EGD objectives for biodiversity, climate change and pollution and the methodological framework has been designed to fit that purpose.
+The CrossGov Policy Coherence Evaluation Framework builds upon the existing literature, concepts, and frameworks, though advances this further to make it fit-for-purpose.
+The main aim is to explore to what extent and in which manner policy coherence affects cross-compliance with the EGD objectives for biodiversity, climate change and pollution.
+The methodological framework has been designed to fit that purpose.